dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 ipc.on('display-dialog', function (event, dialogType) {dialog.showMessageBox({ type: dialogType, buttons: ['Save', 'Cancel', 'Don\'t Save'], defaultId: 0, cancelId: 1, title: 'Save Score', message: 'Backup your score file?', detail: 'Message detail', icon: warningIcon }, function (index) { console.log(index) });})

-125

-Chapter 7 ■ Working With the Dialog MoDule

 So, now when we display our dialog, our custom icon is displayed instead of the default icon (Figure 7-14).

 Figure 7-14.
 The dialog using our custom icon